-Global food insecurity and hunger are present everywhere, from urban slums and isolated communities in the developing world, to cities in industrialized countries, and indigenous communities around the globe.
-Eradicating food insecurity and hunger is possible and will require individuals who can think, assess, analyze, and propose action, who have broad backgrounds that enable them to work for governments and non-governmental organizations as well as in the public and private sectors.
+Global food insecurity and hunger are present everywhere around the world: from urban slums and isolated communities in the developing world, to cities in industrialized countries.
+Defeating hunger and food insecurity is possible.
+It needs people who can think, evaluate, and then propose action.
+Choose the Global Food Security Program and be part of the solution!
+This major will provide you with a broad background, preparing you to work for governments and non-governmental organizations as well as in the public and private sectors.

-For more information, please contact the bsc-advisor [dot] agenvscmcgill [dot] ca (student advisor).
+For more information, please contact the bsc-advisor.agenvsc [at] mcgill.ca (student advisor).

 Each specialization consists of 24 credits of courses (required and complementary) that provide a coherent package designed to prepare you for a future career in a given discipline.

-■ International Agriculture: Understanding of agriculture as a central mechanism to help rural development, alleviate poverty and achieve food security, especially in the developing world.
-Students have the option to experience a hands-on semester in a developing country.
+■ International Agriculture: Understanding of agriculture as a central mechanism to help rural development, alleviate poverty and achieve food security, especially in the developing world; Option to experience a hands-on semester in a developing country

 You will need to select at least one specialization.
 However, if you wish to broaden your training, you have the option of choosing to do two specializations.
 Click here to view the complete list.